bootdotdev/blog/content/golang/scala-vs-go.md

 Both Scala and Golang offer excellent advantages for experienced programmers depending on your background and field of work.

 Scala is a clever choice, especially if you already know Java.
-Not only will it be familiar and easy to learn, being OOP and using the JVM, but it runs like Java just with fewer code.
+Not only will it be familiar and easy to learn, being OOP and using the JVM, but it runs like Java just with less code.
 Then, there’s the added benefit of functional programming and the fact you can express _anything_ in Scala.

-Scala is also compatible with some exceptional tools like the Akka ecosystem, an open-source toolkit and run-time that simplifies concurrent and distributed applications in JVM, as well as frameworks that support data analytics, micro services, and monoliths seamlessly.
+Scala is also compatible with some exceptional tools like the Akka ecosystem, an open-source toolkit and run-time that simplifies concurrent and distributed applications in JVM, as well as frameworks that support data analytics, microservices, and monoliths seamlessly.

 Go comes into play if you’re looking for a safe but powerful back-end language, especially for web development or cloud servers.
 Go’s smooth concurrency and low RAM and CPU usage make it not only a fast option but a cost-effective option.